Justin-Lam/CSE160-Assignment-3-Creating-a-Virtual-World/README.md

-# CSE160 Assignment 2 Blocky 3D Animal
+# CSE160 Assignment 3 Creating a Virtual World
-A class assignment to create an interactive program centered around a 3D animal.
+A class assignment to create a 3D world first-person exploration program using WebGL.
-ChatGPT was consulted once to get an fps formula, which is cited in asg2.js.